Renfrewshire Council

 • your business turnover was more than £1m in the previous tax year

-• you've got a grant or other financial help from us before for the same property
+• you previously got an RIS grant from us for the same property in the last 3 years

 • the property can't be accessed directly from public roads, streets, or ways